 DBS checks for teachers: a guide

 By sending their children to school, parents put the health and safety of their children into the school’s hands.
 Naturally, safeguarding is of the utmost importance.
-The DBS disclosure service for teachers forms a vital part of that.
+The DBS Check service for teachers forms a vital part of that.

 We’ve put together a handy guide on DBS checks for teachers to answer any questions you may have.